-The experiences of studying abroad and, in particular, interaction with black people struggling for their rights elsewhere in Africa, the United States of America and the Caribbean, played an important part.
+The experiences of studying abroad, and in particular interaction with black people struggling for their rights elsewhere in Africa, the United States of America and the Caribbean, played an important part.

-A vigorous black press arose, associated in its early years with such pioneer editors as John Tengo Jabavu, Pixley ka Isaka Seme, Dr Abdullah Abdurahman, Sol Plaatje and John Dube serving the black reading public.
+A vigorous black press arose, associated in its early years with such pioneer editors as JT Jabavu, Pixley kaSeme, Dr Abdullah Abdurahman, Sol Plaatje and John Dube serving the black reading public.